New outlook, who dis?

 I’m the type of person who tends to overthink my actions, Monday morning quarterbacking my choices of the day.
 I wish I did this better or I should have done that.
 Put those negative thoughts to rest through the science of self compliments.

 Recognizing the things that make you special has a profound effect on your confidence.
-There’s enough people in this world who will try to bring you down and make you feel lesser than.
+There are enough people in this world who will try to bring you down and make you feel lesser than.
 Take a moment each day and write down one thing you like about yourself.

 Reward your Hard Work

 Whether it’s ordering out some sushi rolls and shrimp tempura or grabbing a beer with your friends, find ways to reward yourself after working hard.
 When I was studying for Step 1, I’d reward my correct QBank answers with a Haribo gummy bear.
-Sounds silly, you would be surprised how excited you’ll get to see the the green check mark after submitting your answer.
+Sounds silly, you would be surprised how excited you’ll get to see the green checkmark after submitting your answer.

 Apply the concepts of positive reinforcement to your routine, it works.